Walls of Words

 Books

-2022 “Ethical Simulation Games in the Liberal Arts Classroom: Civilization V, SimEarth, and Sweatshop” written with Harry Brown in Teaching Games and Game Studies in the Literature Classroom, edited by Tison Pugh and Lynn Ramey, Bloomsbury, 2022. pp. 111-20. (book chapter)
+2022 “Ethical Simulation Games in the Liberal Arts Classroom: Civilization V, SimEarth, and Sweatshop” written with Harry Brown in Teaching Games and Game Studies in the Literature Classroom, edited by Tison Pugh and Lynn Ramey, Bloomsbury, 2022, pp. 111-120.

 Short Essays

-2020 “Never Dead: Mary Shelley’s Frankenstein” Review essay of Global Frankenstein, edited by Carol Margaret Davison and Marie Mulvey-Roberts (Palgrave McMillan, 2018) and Transmedia Creatures: Frankenstein’s Afterlives, edited by Francesca Saggini and Anna Enrichetta Soccio (U of Bucknell P, 2019).
-Reviewed in Science Fiction Studies, vol. 47, no. 2, 2020, pp. 253-261.
+2020 “Never Dead: Mary Shelley’s Frankenstein” Review Essay of Global Frankenstein, edited by Carol Margaret Davison and Marie Mulvey-Roberts (Palgrave McMillan, 2018) and Transmedia Creatures: Frankenstein’s Afterlives, edited by Francesca Saggini and Anna Enrichetta Soccio (U of Bucknell P, 2019) in Science Fiction Studies, vol. 47, no. 2, 2020 pp. 253-261.

 2017 “Margaret Fuller.”
 Dictionary of Literary Biography, Volume 381: Writers on Women’s Rights and United States Suffrage, edited by George P. Anderson, Gale Cengage, 2017, pp. 122-130.